Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Cosmological constraints

 where $\sigma_8=\sigma_8(z=0)$, $\delta_{\rm{m}}\equiv \delta\rho_{\rm{m}}/\rho_{\rm{m}}$ is the gauge-invariant matter density perturbation (the density contrast), and the prime stands for the derivative with respect to the redshift, $z$.
-To obtain the theoretical prediction from Eq. (\ref{eq_fs8_def}), it is necessary to calculate $\delta_{\rm{m}}$.
-The equation governing the evolution of this quantity for the $f(R)$ gravity has been derived previously in the literature, considering the subhorizon approximation ($k^2/a^2\gg H^2$) \cite{Tsujikawa:2007gd, Tsujikawa:2009ku}, and it has the following form:
+Clearly, to obtain the theoretical prediction from Eq.~(\ref{eq_fs8_def}), it is necessary to calculate $\delta_{\rm{m}}$.
+The equation governing the evolution of this quantity for the $f(R)$ gravity has been derived previously in the literature, considering the subhorizon approximation ($k^2/a^2\gg H^2$) \citep{Tsujikawa:2007gd, Tsujikawa:2009ku}, and it is written as

 here the dot denotes the differentiation with respect to the cosmic time, $G_{\rm{eff}}(a,k)$ is the effective gravitational ``constant'', $k$ is the comoving wave number, $a$ is the scale factor normalized to unity at present epoch, and $\rho_{\rm{m}}$ is the background matter density.
 In order to facilitate our calculations, we rewrite Eq.~(\ref{eq_delta_m_t}) in terms of $z$, as follows: